davidroyer/vue2-editor/README.md

     },

     methods: {
-      handleSavingContent: function () {
+      handleSavingContent: function() {
-        // This is where you would save it to your database or send it via ajax console.log(this.content)
+        // You have the content to save console.log(this.content)
       }
     }